Sao Jorge Castle - A Monument to Lisbon's Legacy

 What are the São Jorge Castle opening hours?

 São Jorge Castle is open seven days a week, except for January 1st, May 1st, and December 24th, 25th, and 31st.
-During the summer season (March 1st to October 31st), the castle operates from 9:00 am to 9:00 pm, while during the winter season (November 1st to February 28/29th), the castle operates from 9:00 am to 7:00 pm.
+The castle operates from 9am to 9pm, with last admission being at 8:30pm